 A solicitor from our panel may offer to support your claim on a No Win No Fee basis with a Conditional Fee Agreement (CFA).
 Under this agreement, you won’t be required to pay any upfront or ongoing fees for their services.
 Also, if your claim is unsuccessful, then you don’t need to pay your solicitor for the service they provided.

 If your claim is successful, then your No Win No Fee solicitor will be paid a success fee.
 This is normally a small and legally capped percentage deducted from the compensation awarded for your claim.

 To learn more about whether you could claim for being injured on private property, speak to our advisors online or on the phone.
 You can reach them through the following methods:

 - Contact us through our site to let us get back to you

 - Call 0161 696 9685

-- Send a message through our pop-up chat for instant answers
+- Send a message through our 24/7 live chat